-His occupation prior to military service recorded as that of a lumberman, William Elliott was a recruit of the Sixth Draft.
-He presented himself on August 23 of 1915 for enlistment at the Church Lads Brigade Armoury in St. Johns, capital city of the Dominion of Newfoundland, whereupon he was engaged at the daily private soldier's rate of a single dollar to which was to be added a ten-cent per diem Field Allowance.
+Other documents in his file, however, show that he was to present himself for enlistment at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland, on July 24 of 1915 and that he was thereupon engaged at the daily private soldier's rate of a single dollar, this to be supplemented by a ten-cent per diem Field Allowance.